Tommy DeVito (American football)

-Thomas Nathan DeVito (born August 7, 1998) is an American professional football quarterback for the New England Patriots of the National Football League (NFL).
-He played five seasons of college football for the Syracuse Orange and one with the Illinois Fighting Illini before signing with the New York Giants as an undrafted free agent in 2023.
+Thomas Nicholas DeVito Jr. (born August 7, 1998) is an American professional football quarterback for the New England Patriots of the National Football League (NFL).
+He played his first five seasons of college football with the Syracuse Orange and his last with the Illinois Fighting Illini.
+DeVito signed with the New York Giants as an undrafted free agent in 2023.
+He joined the Patriots in 2025.

 Early life

 Born in Livingston, New Jersey, DeVito grew up in nearby Cedar Grove and attended Don Bosco Preparatory High School.
 He was named first team All-State by MSG and second team All-Metro after passing for 1,800 yards and 18 touchdowns in his junior season as the Ironmen went 9–3 and won the Non-Public 4 state championship.
 Following his junior year, DeVito competed in the Elite 11 quarterback competition and was named a finalist.
 As a senior, he passed for 2,005 yards, 16 touchdowns and five interceptions and played in the Under Armour All-American Game.
 DeVito committed to play college football at Syracuse at the end of his junior year.